township/accounts-api/README.md

 server.listen(4444)
 ```

+## Account roles

+By default, there are three roles an account can have: admin, owner, collaborator

+- `admin`
+  - is a boolean, and gives site-wide access
+  - implies create, read, update, and delete scopes for all models
+- `owner`
+  - is an array of keys for models that the account has created or for which the account has been granted owner status
+  - implies create, read, update, and delete scopes on all models the account is an owner
+- `collaborator`
+  - is an array of keys for models for which the account has been granted collaborator status
+  - implies create, read, and update scopes on all models the account is a collaborator

+## Account scopes

+Scopes are granular permissions for models or other arbitrary actions in your application.

 ## Todo

 - decide how to handle static assets, and how they might be handled across the application